lucaslbld/GP01-AI-and-Application-project/README.md

 ## Related Work

-The following tools, libraries, and resources were used to design, train, and evaluate the model in this project:
+The following tools, libraries, and resources were used to design, train, and evaluate the model in this project.

-PyTorch
-Deep learning framework used to implement the neural network, define the loss function, and manage model parameters.
+PyTorch is the core deep learning framework used to implement the neural network, define the loss function, manage model parameters, and perform both training and inference.

-PyTorch Lightning
-High-level framework built on top of PyTorch, used to structure the training and validation loops, manage epochs, and handle logging in a clean and reproducible way.
+PyTorch Lightning is a high-level framework built on top of PyTorch, used to structure the training and validation loops, manage epochs, and ensure clean, modular, and reproducible experimentation.

-ResNet34 (via timm)
-Pre-trained convolutional neural network architecture used as the backbone of the classifier.
-Transfer learning was applied by fine-tuning the final classification layer for the AI vs Real task.
+ResNet34, accessed through the timm library, is the pretrained convolutional neural network architecture used as the backbone of the classifier.
+Transfer learning was applied by fine-tuning the final classification layer to adapt the model to the AI-versus-real image classification task.

-timm (PyTorch Image Models)
-Library providing access to pre-trained vision models, including ResNet34, with standardized initialization and configuration.

-Torchvision
+timm (PyTorch Image Models) provides a standardized and reliable interface to pretrained vision models, allowing consistent initialization and configuration of architectures such as ResNet34.
-Used for image preprocessing and dataset handling, including resizing, normalization, and loading images using ImageFolder.
+Torchvision is used for image preprocessing and dataset handling, including resizing, normalization, and loading images through the ImageFolder interface.

-Hugging Face Datasets
-Source of the original large-scale dataset (ai-vs-real-200k) used to build a balanced subset for training and evaluation.
+Hugging Face Datasets serves as the source of the original large-scale dataset (ai-vs-real-200k), from which a balanced and curated subset was constructed for training and evaluation.

-Python Imaging Library (PIL)
-Used to load and convert images into RGB format before preprocessing and inference.
+The Python Imaging Library (PIL) is used to load images and convert them into RGB format prior to preprocessing and inference.

-Matplotlib
-Used to visualize prediction results and display images with class probabilities during evaluation.
+Matplotlib is used to visualize prediction results and display images along with their predicted classes and associated confidence scores during evaluation.

-Official documentation and tutorials
-The official documentation of PyTorch, PyTorch Lightning, and timm was consulted to correctly implement transfer learning and inference pipelines.
+Official documentation and tutorials from PyTorch, PyTorch Lightning, and timm were consulted to correctly implement transfer learning, model fine-tuning, and inference pipelines.
+In addition to these tools, it is important to place this project within the broader context of image authenticity detection and to highlight the evolution of methods used for this task.

+Historically, the detection of manipulated or synthetic images relied primarily on handcrafted features and classical machine learning techniques.
+Early approaches focused on identifying visual inconsistencies such as unnatural edges, lighting mismatches, color histogram anomalies, or compression artifacts.
+Frequency-domain analysis techniques, such as Fourier transforms, were commonly used to detect periodic patterns or noise signatures introduced during image generation or manipulation.
+These handcrafted features were then classified using traditional models such as Support Vector Machines (SVM), Random Forests, or k-Nearest Neighbors.
+While these methods were effective for detecting early generations of synthetic images, they required expert-designed features and struggled to generalize to more complex or unseen manipulations.
+With the rise of deep learning, modern approaches shifted toward data-driven feature extraction using convolutional neural networks.
+Instead of manually defining visual cues, CNNs learn discriminative patterns directly from data, making them significantly more robust to variations in image content.
+Transfer learning with pretrained architectures such as ResNet, EfficientNet, or DenseNet has become a standard practice, allowing models to leverage knowledge learned from large-scale datasets.
+More recently, Vision Transformers (ViT) and hybrid CNN–Transformer architectures have been introduced, offering improved performance by modeling long-range dependencies and global image context.

+In parallel, specialized forensic methods have emerged to target AI-generated content specifically.
+These include noise pattern analysis, detection of GAN-specific artifacts, frequency-domain fingerprinting, and analysis of image compression traces.
+Recent research also explores multimodal approaches that combine spatial features, frequency information, and metadata, as well as CLIP-based models that align visual and semantic representations.
+These modern techniques reflect the increasing sophistication of generative models and the need for equally advanced detection systems.

+This project follows the modern deep learning paradigm by leveraging transfer learning with a pretrained convolutional network, while also illustrating the current limitations of purely data-driven approaches when faced with domain shifts and rapidly evolving generative models.

 ## Conclusion